-MATH 1405 Calculus and Analytic Geometry I
+- MATH 1405 Calculus and Analytic Geometry I

-MATH 1406 Calculus and Analytic Geometry II
+- MATH 1406 Calculus and Analytic Geometry II

-MATH 2309 Introduction to Linear Algebra
+- Strongly Recommended:

-MATH 2407 Calculus and Analytic Geometry III
+MATH 2407 Calculus and Analytic Geometry III MATH 3305 Differential Equations

-Recommended:

-MATH 3305 Differential Equations

 Pre-Dental and Pre-Medical Programs

 The pre-dental and pre-medical programs are designed to prepare students for entrance to medical and dental schools.
 Qualified Dallas Baptist University students have been very successful in gaining admission to these schools.
 Students planning a career in medicine or dentistry should earn the bachelor's degree before beginning professional study.
 The student may major in any discipline, taking as electives the courses needed to meet entrance requirements of schools of dentistry and medicine.
 A sound liberal arts education is a common prerequisite for admission to professional schools.